benlau/quickpromise/README.md

 If x is rejected, call reject().

 If x is not settled, listen its state change.
 Once it is triggered, repeat the above steps.

+**rejectWhen**

+_rejectWhen_ property is an alternative method to call reject() in QML way.
+You may bind a binary expression, signal to this property.
+It may trigger the reject() depend on its type and value.

+Remarks: _rejectWhen_ can not take promise as parameter

+*rejectWhen: binary expression*

+Once the expression become true, it will trigger reject(true).

+*rejectWhen: signal*

+Listen the signal, once it is triggered, it will call reject().

 Q.promise()